 Notes: effect of encouragement to literacy learning (intention to treat; OLS estimator) or of varying literacy test score (local average treatment effect; Wald estimator).
-Included explanatory variables: score to the first literacy test; age of the student; the student; the student; kind of baccalaureate (reference= Econom within parentheses.
-For a considered discipline, FE stands for final exam, CA for continuous assessment, and GPA for grade point average, computed as the average of both the scores obtained to both FE and CA. (respectively or ) stands for significance at 1% (respectively at 5% or 10%) level.
+Included explanatory variables: score to the first literacy test; age of the student; the student is a man; scholarship student; kind of baccalaureate (reference= Econom within parentheses.
+For a considered discipline, FE stands for final exam, CA for continuous assessment, and GPA for grade point average, computed as the average of both the scores obtained to both FE and CA. \\\\ (respectively \\ or \) stands for significance at 1% (respectively at 5% or 10%) level.